Big lakes displaying boost in bite this fall

 'September fishing can have its challenges due to changing water temperatures, changing lake levels and frontal systems, but all species are biting,' Lou said.
 Striper fishing has really improved over the last week.

-Guide Tommy Cauley, our regular reporter from Greers Ferry Lake, couldn't get over what he was seeing on his electronics this week — he even sent us a photo (below, right) of it showing fish all around his boat.
+Guide Tommy Cauley, our regular reporter from Greers Ferry Lake, couldn't get over what he was seeing on his electronics this week — he even sent us a photo (bottom, right) of it showing fish all around his boat.
 It included black bass, white bass and hybrids all mixed together feeding (the red line is the bottom of the lake).
 Two of his customers, Ed Garrett and friend Rick from Memphis, showed off two of their white bass catch (next page).
 Tommy says Greers Ferry fishing is also 'getting better every day.'

 The weather systems in the last couple of weeks had fish in a funk, he added, but 'they're slowing coming out of it.'